-The kickoff, whether done virtually or in person, is an opportunity to build excitement and commitment for your leadership development program.
-You know how excited you are for your leaders to dive in and start learning.
-The kickoff is a way to extend that excitement to senior stakeholders who are involved in the program, the managers of the learners, and of course, the learners themselves.
+Whether virtual or in-person, a kickoff is an opportunity to build excitement and commitment for your leadership development program.
+You are excited for your leaders to dive in and start learning.
+The kickoff is a way to extend that excitement to senior stakeholders, managers of leaders, and of course, leaders themselves.

 A Successful Kickoff in 4 Steps

-Here are the four steps I recommend to set up your kickoff for success:
+Here are four steps we recommend when setting up your kickoff:

 1. CEO Message

-This message can be recorded and used for multiple cohorts or done live.
-The goal here is to prove to the learners the importance of the leadership program.
-It doesn’t have to be long; 10-15 minutes is plenty of time to build energy.
+This message can be recorded and used for multiple cohorts or delivered live.
+The goal is to convey to leaders the importance of the leadership program.
+The message doesn’t have to be long; 10-15 minutes is plenty of time to build energy.

-It’s also important how the senior stakeholder delivers the message.
+You’ll want to spend time supporting your senior stakeholder to discuss how they’ll deliver the message.
 They need to build up excitement about the program and talk about the impact of developing current leaders at your organization.
-This person should be able to articulate what better leaders are going to do for the future of your company, your strategy, your culture, and your customers.
+Make sure the message articulates what better leaders are going to do for the future of your company, your strategy, your culture, and your customers.

 2. Kickoff Meeting

-Similar to the CEO message, the kickoff meeting can be done in person or virtually.
-This meeting includes both the learners and their managers, and accomplishes the following objectives:
+Similar to the CEO message, the kickoff meeting can happen in-person or virtually.
+This meeting should include both the leaders and their managers and accomplish the following objectives:

 - Sets expectations for the learning journey.

 - Explains what's in it for leaders, the organization, and our clients.